albertfdp/podio-assign/README.md

 A wrapper for [podio-js](https://github.com/podio/podio-js) which cleans up the returned data from `Podio API` so you can start working on the actual data model, and forget about how `podio` stores it.

+## Disclaimer

+This library still is in work in progress.

 ## A quick example

 Imagine you have a Podio item which looks like this: